|

 Louis' decision caused a mass exodus of

 French Protestants.
-The ones who stayed had henceforth miserable
+Again, the ones who stayed were caused miserable

 lives.
 Some folks in the Cévennes region of France resumed fighting,